 In his TEDx video, Dr. Wu talks about a phenomenon called Neuromarketing — the underlying and unseen side of marketing that influences a user without any ads or in-your-face techniques.
 He explains this with many content marketing examples.

 He opens with an experiment with shoppers making a wine selection.
 Shoppers pick from two batches of wine — French and German.
 While shoppers pass through the aisles, French music is played for one section of people and German music for the other.

-This talk is filled with subtle and convincing content marketing examples from Coca-Cola to cookies.
+This talk is filled with subtle and convincing content marketing strategy examples from Coca-Cola to cookies.
 Dr. Wu breaks down the science behind neuromarketing and provides incredible insights into user behavior.

 Influencers are an enormous rage in today’s digital world.
 Using well-known online celebrities or people with large social media followings to promote brands is an effective marketing strategy for the tech-savvy world.
-Unboxing videos, tutorials, or even just a shout-out play a crucial role in this transformation.
+Unboxing videos, tutorials, or even a shout-out play a crucial role in this transformation.

 Rachel David runs an influencer marketing company called Hashtag Communication.
 After noticing how every country deals with influencers, she shares her learnings on TED’s open platform.

 She explains how we are yet to understand statistics like ROI and content types for this domain.
 Even without concrete data, this type of marketing is also almost foolproof.
 It’s one of the best ways to gain attention in just one specific genre.

 More than 60% of all ecommerce sales come from online influencers today.
 And as more and more millennials spend half their days online, YouTubers and social media creators are becoming like friends to them.
 David draws a parallel explaining the relation between ‘word-of-mouth’ and ‘influencer marketing.’